hogan-tech/leetcode-solution/README.md

 ## Folder Structure

-The solutions are organized by difficulty and language.
+The solutions are organized as follows:

+- **Difficulty:** Problems are categorized into Easy, Medium, and Hard.
+- **Languages:** Solutions are available in multiple programming languages, including Python, C++, JavaScript, SQL, and TypeScript.
+- **Problem Titles:** Each problem is named after its LeetCode title.

 Here's a breakdown of the folder structure:

 | # | Title | Solution  | Difficulty & ReadMe |
 |---| ----- | --------  | ---------- |